Dino-1337/AmbedkarGPT-Intern-Task/readme.md

 This repo has two working parts:

-- Assignment 1 → Basic RAG system
+- Assignment 1 → RAG system
 - Assignment 2 → Testing different text-splitting methods & checking results

 Made easy for a recruiter to clone, run, and check.